-- Our large geographic footprint means creates challenges in service and client access. - Need to improve our internal and external communications via marketing, modes of communication, and exposure to our services. - Setting expectations. - · Accountability.
+- Our large geographic footprint creates challenges in service and client access. - Internal and external communications (marketing, modes of communication, and exposure to our services). - Setting clear expectations. - Accountability.

 - Funding constraints.
-Our primary source of revenue is out of our control (grants). - Strengthen technology support. - Greater exploitation of technology to expedite processes like time sheets, data sharing, etc. - Break down silos for more seamless integration across the agency. - Better leverage our funds internally and with partners externally. - There is a need for greater creativity with our service models. - Fear of change and loss of security. - Strengthen fund raising and grant scouting. - Expand Board commitment as agency champions. - How to utilize the variety of services and how to access all of them via internal referral, etc. - Need for connecting programs and increased departmental collaborations.
+The primary source of revenue is out of the agency's control (grants). - Lack the technology to support staff. - Greater utilization of technology to expedite processes like time sheets, data sharing, etc. - Lacking seamless integration across the agency. - Inconsistent leveraging of funds internally and with partners externally. - Service models lack creativity. - Fear of change and loss of security. - Lack of staff dedicated to fund-raising and grant scouting. - Lack of employee knowledge of agency services and how to access them via internal referral, etc. - Lack of inter-departmental collaborations.